We Can Help You Get a Fresh Start

 In New York, criminal records are maintained by the Division of Criminal Justice Services (DCJS).
 If the criminal charges against you were dismissed, the prosecutor did not pursue charges, or you were acquitted, there is already a law in place directing the state to seal the record.

 Now, in the event of a conviction, certain criminal records can also be sealed.
 To be eligible, your conviction(s) or if sentenced to incarceration, your release after incarceration must have occurred at least 10 years ago.
 Eligible offenses include many drug-related misdemeanor and felony convictions, such as the possession and sale of marijuana or controlled substances, or the possession of drug paraphernalia.
 Additionally, convictions for “specified offenses” under New York Criminal Procedure Law such as burglary, criminal mischief and forgery can also be sealed.
-Further, misdemeanor and felony traffic charges, such as DWI and DWAI are eligible for sealing.

 In order to be eligible, there must be not be any pending charges or warrants against you.
 Finally, it is important to note that a sealed criminal record may still be used against you if you are arrested in the future.